These campgrounds are ideal for stargazing

 Ochlockonee River State Park

-Buffered against civilization by Apalachicola National Forest, the St. Marks National Wildlife Refuge and Tate’s Hell State Forest, Ochlockonee not only offers the ideal night sky for stargazing, but it’s also a magnet for migrating wildlife.
+Buffered against civilization by Apalachicola National Forest, the St. Marks National Wildlife Refuge and Tate’s Hell State Forest, Ochlockonee not only offers the ideal night sky for stargazing, but it’s also a haven for migrating wildlife.

 Recreation opportunities include camping, boating and fishing, kayak and canoe trails, bicycling and hiking on multi-use trails.
 It’s also a notable birding destination.